pnp/prompt-pulse/Documentation/Overview.md

 - Prompts: Stores the prompts shared/scheduled in the app.
 - Users: Stores the users who have opened/used Prompt Pulse and their liked prompts.
-- Configuration: Stores configuration settings for Prompt Pulse, at the time of writing it is only used to store the ID of the Power App (required for deep linking the adaptive cards in Teams).
+- Configuration: Stores configuration settings for Prompt Pulse.

 These lists can be easily extended or changed should you wish to modify/customize Prompt Pulse.
 You can of course edit and delete prompts directly from the list if required.
 Avoid modifying the values of the GroupId, GroupChatId, TeamId, ChannelId and MessageId columns as these are used heavily in the Power Automate flows.